Pieterv24Arch/MangaMerger/README.md

 It has been tested on Ubuntu 16.10.
 But I can't guarantee that it'll work for everyone.
 Feel free to copy, expand, sell or do whatever you want with the code.

+Bugs:
+Arguments can only be complete paths - relative paths don't work.